-The Board authorizes the immediate removal of a student upon a finding by the Principal or designee that the student poses a threat of harm to self or others, as evidenced by the prior conduct of such student.
+The Board authorizes the immediate removal of a student upon a finding by the Head of School or designee that the student poses a threat of harm to self or others, as evidenced by the prior conduct of such student.
 Any such removal will be subject to the appropriate due process procedures and in accordance with law.